nansencenter/nextsim/README_ubuntu.txt

 sudo apt-get install gfortran-4.8 sudo ln -sf gfortran-4.8 gfortran

-# Comment: It cal also be compiled with the default compilers from APT:
+# Comment: It can also be compiled with the default compilers from APT:
 # sudo apt install build-essential
 # GNU Fortran (Ubuntu 5.4.0-6ubuntu1~16.04.5) 5.4.0 20160609
 # gcc (Ubuntu 5.4.0-6ubuntu1~16.04.5) 5.4.0 20160609